yangshiteng/Data-Science-Learning-Path/deep_learning/transformer/prevent_future_information.md

 ### 🧠 One-Liner Summary:

 > Masking forces the decoder to **generate tokens step-by-step**, just like it would during inference — making training more realistic and robust.

----

-Would you like to continue to **Part 7.3: Loss functions and optimization**, or would you prefer a **visual or code example** of how masking is applied?